tannyo/ajax.js/README.md

 #### url

 String.
+Required.
 URL to which the request is sent,

 #### data

 String.
+Required for POST or PUT.
 Name/value pairs of form data.
 If you set headers, it can be any type of data the header defines.

 #### headers